stefan-hoeck/idris2-dom/README.md

 This library provides extensive DOM and web bindings for writing Idris2 programs that run in the browser.

-This library comes "batteries included", as quite a few utility types and functions for interacting with the unsafe world of JavaScript are provided via the `JS` submodules.
-These might eventually be moved to their own repository, but as Idris2 is still lacking an official package repository, it makes sense to keep this stuff in one package for the time being.
+This project comes "batteries included" with an additional library for interop with unsafe world of JavaScript.

 The sources in `src/Web/Raw` and `src/Web/Internal`
 have been generated automatically using